GustawEriksson/RNA-BLISS_data_analysis_pipeline/README.md

       BLISS = 10kb, 50kb, 100kb, 150kb, 200kb, 250kb, 300kb
       sBLISS = 1kb, 5kb, 10kb, 15kb, 20kb, 25kb, 30kb, 35kb, 40kb, 45kb, 50kb

+   Using Bedtools intersect, the BLISS data was binned using the window files:

+      > bedtools intersect -a BLISS.bed -b N_window > BLISS_N.bed

   #### /Data/BLISS_bed/:
   In the manuscript the program was written and applied on, the folder